 Reesy is an amazing graphic designer.
 She thought it would be fun to design everything for the party, and who am I to say no to stuff that would have cost a fortune if I had bought it?

 I totally thought he was joking.
 Nope.
-He made a sandwich.
+He drove all the way home (1 HOUR).
+Made a sandwich.
 And forgot the cupcakes.
 And made it halfway back before he realized that he had forgotten the cupcakes.
 And that was when I finally started laughing instead of attempting to tear my hair out.

 Happy birthday Charlotte!
 And happy sandwich, Eric!
 I hope that PB&J was worth the effort.